Does Motor Oil Go Bad If Unopened

 Let’s take a closer look at this topic to see what the experts have to say.
 First of all, it’s important to understand that motor oil doesn’t actually “go bad” in the traditional sense of the word.
 It won’t spoil or rot like food can, so you don’t have to worry about it going rancid.

-However, over time motor oil can break down and become less effective at doing its job.
-This is why most experts recommend changing your oil every 5,000 miles or so – because even though the oil itself isn’t going bad, it will eventually lose its effectiveness and need to be replaced.
-So if you’re due for an oil change and happen to notice that it’s been more than 6 months since your last one, don’t panic!
+However, over time, motor oil can break down and become less effective at doing its job.
+This is why most experts recommend changing your oil every 5,000 miles or so: even though the oil itself isn’t going bad, it will eventually lose its effectiveness and need to be replaced.
+So if you’re due for an oil change and notice it’s been more than 6 months since your last one, don’t panic!

 Castrol Engine Oil Expiry Date

 As your car’s engine oil ages, it degrades and loses its ability to protect your engine.
 To keep your engine healthy, it’s important to change your oil regularly – but how often should you do it?
-Most carmakers recommend an interval of between 5,000 and 7,500 miles (8,000km to 12,000km), or once a year – whichever comes first.
+Most carmakers recommend an interval of 5,000 to 7,500 miles (8,000 to 12,000km), or once a year – whichever comes first.

 However, this varies depending on the make of your vehicle, driving conditions and whether you use synthetic or conventional oil.
 If you’re unsure when to change your oil, consult your car’s owner’s manual.
-And if you like to play it safe, aim for the lower end of the interval suggested by the manufacturer.
+And if you like to play it safe, aim for the lower end of the manufacturer’s suggested interval.

 Once you’ve decided on an interval, stick to it!
 Changing your oil more frequently than necessary won’t do any harm – but it will cost you money.
 On the other hand, if you don’t change it often enough, you could damage your engine.